Miners almost upset Taylorsville

 "Tom’s a selfless kid," he said.
 "I went up to him after the game and told him that was senior leadership.
 He got their best player incredibly frustrated.
 He absolutely did what the coaching staff asked of him.
 Taking four charges is incredible."

 Offensively, Fine was really happy with the way his guards played.
+Reid Marks, who finished the game with nine points, ran the offense well all night long.

 "Reid played much better offensively," Fine said.
 "He looked to attack the basket and he had a lot of assists.
 He got his teammates involved tonight and hit some open jumpers."